MaineINBRE/maineinbre.github.io/tutorials.md

   * Key Skills: Galaxy

 * [Using DESeq2 to Perform Basic Differential Expression Analysis](https://github.com/MaineINBRE/GilesDESEQ2Guide)
   * This is a set of instructional materials for performing basic differential analysis on RNA-seq reads.
-It is explicitly designed to be the final module for the work on the *Giles* bacteriophage above.
+It is explicitly designed to be the final module for the work on the *Giles* bacterioohage above.
 The Github repo also contains a link to an RPub page.
-  * Key Skills: `R`, `Bioconductor`, `DESeq2`
+  * Key Skills: R, Bioconductor, DESeq2